 Learning & Teaching Activities

 Students are also expected to complete the required readings.
-Refer to Learning Activities Summary section for lecture topic details.
-Reading list references will be detailed in the Course Content section of Myuni.
+See section 1.3 for lecture topic details.

 Discussion Question: What are the drivers of increasing wine demand in Asian markets?
 How is Asian demand changing the global wine market?

 Topic 2 Wine in Asia – cultural relevance, consumption, production, trade.
 Consumer wine preferences – prestige versus taste.